 Increasing revenue through an increase in the tax rate also has consequences that must be evaluated.
-Our tax rate was increased this year.
-The latest LGC data (2018) shows the average tax rate in our peer group was 34.16¢ or 5.16 cents higher than our rate that year.
+The latest LGC data (2019) shows the average tax rate in our peer group was 34.29¢ or 8.29 cents higher than our rate that year.
 There are, however, many differences in communities, the services they offer, the level of their tax base, and a host of other factors, that make comparisons to other communities imprecise.

-The reader will note that, based upon the assumptions shown earlier, revenue does not cover expenditures in Fiscal Year 2020.
-Assuming that all projections are realized, and there is no modification to services or personnel, the chart below shows the tax rates required (green line) to maintain a balance of revenues and expenditures through FY25.
-Again, after a full recovery from Hurricane Florence, the Town Council will reevaluate our tax rate and fund balance position.
+Based upon the assumptions shown earlier, revenue without a Fund Balance appropriation, does not cover expenditures in Fiscal Year 2020.
+Assuming that all projections are realized, and there is no modification to services or personnel, the chart below shows the tax rates required (green line) to maintain a balance of revenues and expenditures through FY26.
+After a full recovery from COVID and completion of the BUS project, the Town Council will reevaluate our tax rate and fund balance position.

-The Inflation Adjusted tax rate is calculated using our previous tax rate of \$0.24 as the base and increasing it by the rate of inflation in each of the years since its last increase.
-From FY20 forward, the rate is increased by an inflation factor equal to the average rate of inflation over the past five years (0.01306%).
-Beginning in FY20 and continuing through FY25 the required rate would be higher than the actual and current rate.
+The Inflation Adjusted tax rate is calculated using our previous tax rate of \$0.26 as the base and increasing it by the rate of inflation in each of the years since its last increase.
+From FY21 forward, the rate is increased by an inflation factor equal to the average rate of inflation over the past five years (0.01610%).
+Beginning in FY21 and continuing through FY26, the required rate would be higher than the actual and current rate.

 While we are not advocating a change in the tax rate in future years, we show you this information to demonstrate how the tax rate would need to be increased in order to maintain pace with projected inflation.
 As noted earlier, an increase in the tax rate affects our property owners.
 The table below shows the effect of changing the tax rate to the inflation indexed rate.
-The first column shows what the current tax bill would be at various assessed values using the current 24¢ tax rate.
-It also shows what the tax bill would be in FY20 and future years if the tax rate is levied at the inflation indexed rate.
+The first column shows what last year's tax bill was at various assessed values.
+Next, it shows what the difference in FY21 will be compared to last year.
+The future columns shows what the tax bill would be if the tax rate is levied at the inflation indexed rate.
 Note, in the chart on page 147, the 26¢ tax rate is used for all "actual" years in the projections.
 In all of those years, as indicated in the yellow highlighted areas below, the inflation indexed rate is higher than the actual rate.
 Thus, our proposed rate of 26¢ does not keep pace with the forecast inflation rate.
 While the costs of other things are increasing at an inflationary rate, the projections maintain a tax rate that is less than the inflation rate.
-There is no guarantee that the tax rate will not be changed in any of the years in the five-year forecast.
+There is no guarantee that the tax rate will not be changed in any of the years in the fiveyear forecast.
 There are many variables that may affect that decision in the future.
-However, based on the assumptions noted at the beginning of this forecast, a tax rate increase will likely be necessary to keep our Fund Balance above the 50% threshold until 2025.
+However, based on the assumptions noted at the beginning of this forecast, a tax rate increase will likely be necessary in 2025 to keep our Fund Balance above the 50% goal.